lzwjava/blog-source/resume.md

 ### English Learning, 2013-09 to Present
 * Spent leisure time of 3 years actively learning English using TikTok, Youtube, Netflix, Kindle, etc.
-* Worked in English for one and half years in two large international banks.
+* Worked in English for 2 years in two large international banks.
 * Got a score of 6.0(Reading Listening Writing 6.0, Speaking 5.5) on the IELTS(International English Language Testing System).

 ### Machine Learning, 2021-03 to Present